 There are public interest factors against release that relate to personal information5 and privacy6.
 These can weigh heavily against refusal of access, particularly where the information is highly personal, such as medical records.

-While personal information may sometimes be able to pass the five tests to be ‘confidential’, privacy and personal information are not the same as confidentiality.
+While personal information may sometimes be able to pass the four tests to be ‘confidential’, privacy and personal information are not the same as confidentiality.

 - 1 And the Information Privacy Act 2009 (Qld).